ist363su/Lab-9-Starter/readme.md

 Build a simple sketchbook application that saves data to firebase.
 Users should be able to login and create a new canvas, create a piece of artwork on the canvas and save it to firebase.
 The application will need a list view of all of their canvases.

-Canvas is fun, but it can get really complicated as your application gets more complication.
+Canvas is fun, but it can get really complicated as your you try to add features to your application.
 We will be using the Konva library to make it a little easier.

 [KonvaJS](https://konvajs.org/)